reviczky/pstoedit/doc/readme.txt

 Special note about the Java backend:
 ------------------------------------
-The java backends generate a java source file that needs other files in order to be compiled and usable.
+The Java backends generate a Java source file that needs other files in order to be compiled and usable.
 See the files contrib/java/java1/readme_java.txt and contrib/java/java2/readme_java2.htm for more details.